 The third and the most effective method is to watch streamers on Twitch.
 Streamers are playing and broadcasting live, meaning you can see all of their wins and losses, including their mistakes.

 This is obviously more time-consuming than watching Youtube videos, but if you can spare the time, definitely go for it.
-We have SpyroZA and Alessio1996 who stream on daily basis, but also Pajabol and BeardyBog who stream irregularly.
+We have SpyroZA and BushR who stream daily, but also Pajabol who streams irregularly.

 If you incorporate all three methods, you will be able to understand a deck quickly, but it will still take some commitment and effort.
 Additionally, even if you see some videos or streams with a deck that you aren't trying to learn at the moment, there is no harm in watching.
 It can give you a solid idea of how your opponent might be playing the specific deck.